-Writing instructor Marcia Walker tends to write such character-driven work.
-She chose to begin her 4-Part Master Class series at One Lit Place with a workshop on dialogue because “Dialogue is my starting point.
+One Lit Place writing instructor and editor Marcia Walker tends to write such character-driven work.
+She has a particular fondness for dialogue because “[It] is my starting point.
 It’s where the voices of a story begin for me.
 If I listen to how characters speak, everything else unfolds from there.” *

 Pausing to be present with the narrative world you’re creating often shows the writer how to approach the characters’ conversations.

 “If I’m doing my job right then I’m not writing the dialogue; my characters are saying the dialogue, and I’m just jotting it down.”

 Those fiction writers with notably great ears such as Earnest Hemingway, Alice Munro, Ron Carlson, David Foster Wallace, and Raymond Carver, offer up a master class in dialogue in their work alone.

 Carver’s short story, “What We Talk About When We Talk About Love,” is a brilliant study of the art of dialogue as he provides an entire world of tension, characterization, and subtext in his characters’ wants and desires through what they say- and don’t- to each other.

 The opposite of plot-driven fiction, this story is four characters gradually getting drunk at a kitchen table.
 That said, the story unfolds with the strength and heft of a speeding train because the dialogue, with its adeptly-used multi-faced purposes, becomes the plot in and of itself.

 Nonfiction writers have the additional task of embodying not only the authentic voices of those depicted, who are real people, but also of crafting the dialogue to the best of their recollective ability while ensuring it has all the moving parts of fictional dialogue.